HarryPaniccc/DnD/DnD/World of Helodaria/Kenifria.md

 - He looks to Lathran
 #### 10. Bathing Pool
 - Rejuvenating water flows through this bathing pool.
 Taking 10 minutes to soothe oneself in the water while nude *restores 2 expended hit dice*
-- A character that acts hostile to the area
+- A character that acts hostile to the area might summon a **water weird** to start drowning them
 #### 11. Entrance to Prison Wing
 #### 12. Hallway
 Corruption from the feywild grows more present heading in this direction.
 #### 13. Workshop
 Tables with various construction implements decorate this room, all of which are covered in a thick layer of dust and cobwebs, to the point that breathing in here is even slightly more strenuous.
 Implements of craft lay scattered around this ancient workshop.
 A single door on the opposite side of the room lies closed.

+*There is a button hidden behind a bookshelf*.
+This is noticeable by
+- Scraping marks below the shelf
+- The shelf is noticeably not flush with the wall
+- The entire area is somewhat cluttered except in front of the bookshelf

+**Loot**:
+- Rusted cylinder that can be crafted into a repeating crossbow
+- The rest of the area's items are degraded by age
 #### 14. Scribing Room
 This room is filled with 8 lecterns, some with long destroyed ink still in their holders, others with half-scribed books, long ruined by the ages.
 There is thick dust and even thicker cobwebs lining the walls.

+- Unfinished tomes that have just the exposed page barely readable, but the rest of the book is simply too old to gain any value from
+- There is a button clearly visible on the northmost wall that is identical to the button in the *Workshop*
 #### 14. Prison Antechamber
 On the south side of this large chamber there is a collapsed pathway that would have lead to another wing of Kenifria, and what would have been the main entrance for the prison further in.
-A pair of great iron doors held shut prevent further traversal into the prison wing
+A pair of great iron doors held shut prevent further traversal into the prison wing.

+*Activating both buttons simultaneously will open the doors*.
+Once the doors open, a **Demonfeed spider** will jump through the doors and attack whoever is closest with its web spinner attack.

+**ENCOUNTER:** Demonfeed spider
+#### 17. Prison

 #### 16. Corpse Flower Garden
 There are three braziers around the area with burning fires in them, remaining after the ages.
 The area has signs of garden-like growth, as well as a few graves on the ground.